-Our Identity Finder quick start guide provides brief instructions for scanning and cleaning your computers with IDF.
-We also compiled an Identity-Finder-Tips-and-Tricks document.
+Our Identity Finder Quick Start Guide (PDF, 189 KB) provides brief instructions for scanning and cleaning your computers with IDF.
+We also compiled an Identity Finder Tips and Tricks (PDF, 574 KB) document.
 In addition, IDF has an extensive built-in help system that is accessible by pressing the F1 key.
 If you have additional questions, please submit a service request.

 What if I cannot remember my password?

 The Identity Finder client application provides the ability to save settings, configuration information, and sensitive data across sessions through the use of a profile password.
 It is not possible to recover a lost password; however, it is possible to delete a profile and create a new one.
 When the profile password is created, that password is used to encrypt the profile.
 The profile password is not stored anywhere and therefore if it is lost or forgotten, then all of the information in the profile will be lost.